inveniosoftware/invenio/docs/general/introduction.rst

 can be validated and described with JSONSchemas.
 Records can easily be linked via JSONRef providing you with powerful tools to model your records.
-Invenio further comes with robust metadata transformation layer that can serialize records to e.g. MARCXML, DataCite XML, JSON-LD, Citation Style Langauge (CSL) JSON and many other formats.
+Invenio further comes with robust metadata transformation layer that can serialize records to e.g. MARCXML, DataCite XML, JSON-LD, Citation Style Language (CSL) JSON and many other formats.

 In addition Invenio provides a persistent identifier store and a resolver that allows you to use your preferred persistent identifier scheme for identifying records such as DOIs (Digital Object Identifiers), Handles, PURLs, URNs or your own local identifier.
-The persistent identifer resolver further has support for advanced features such as tombstone pages, redirection and merged records.
+The persistent identifier resolver further has support for advanced features such as tombstone pages, redirection and merged records.